Egg Tarts in Lisbon, Iberian Pork in Évora: Eat These 14 Dishes on Your Next Trip to Portugal

 Photo by Veronika Kovalenko/Shutterstock

-One of Portugal’s finest examples is the version at Páteo (Bairro do Avillez), one of the more casual kitchens belonging to the culinary empire of chef José Avillez.
-The country’s most famous chef almost single-handedly jump-started Portugal’s gastronomic revival with the success of his fine-dining jewel Belcanto, so don’t miss his take on this delicious homeland classic with a rapini and onion sauce.
+A top example is the version at Páteo, one of the more casual kitchens belonging to the culinary empire of chef José Avillez.
+One of the country’s most well-known chefs, Avillez contributed significantly to Portugal’s gastronomic revival with the success of the two-Michelin-starred Belcanto, so don’t miss his take on this delicious homeland classic with a rapini and onion sauce.

 Porco preto served with greens and potatoes is a typical Portuguese dish.

-Iberian-native black pigs (porco preto) are descendants of pigs originally brought to the peninsula by the Phoenicians, who interbred their swine with wild boars to produce the unique breed that exists today in Portugal and Spain.
-The Portuguese enjoy meat in charcuterie (presunto ibérico), grilled secretos (a fattier, pork belly–like cut), and enchidos (pork sausages), but nothing touches the astonishing, slow-cooked version at Évora’s Taberna Típica Quarta Feira in the interior region of Alentejo—the heart of pork country.
+Iberian-native black pigs (porco preto) are believed to be the descendants of pigs originally brought to the peninsula by the Phoenicians, who interbred their swine with wild boars to produce the unique breed that exists today in Portugal and Spain.
+The Portuguese enjoy porco preto as charcuterie (presunto ibérico), grilled (secretos, a fattier, pork belly–like cut), and enchidos (pork sausages), but nothing touches the astonishing, slow-cooked version at Évora’s Taberna Típica Quarta-feira in the interior region of Alentejo—the heart of pork country.
 This succulent, acorn-fed pork is cooked in its own juices (think Mexican carnitas) and served all-you-can-eat style in this simple, family-run tavern.
 Clear your schedule—you’re done for the day.

 Arroz de pato, or duck rice, is a popular and filling Portuguese dish.

 Pork aside, duck rice is one of Portugal’s finest meat moments, a perfect marriage of succulent duck and Carolino rice.
 The boiled and shredded duck is added to a bed of rice that’s been cooked in duck stock, onions, and garlic; it’s then baked a bit, garnished with spicy chouriço sausage, and served alongside orange slices.
-As with so many of Portugal’s heartier dishes, it hails from Alentejo.
-About 25 miles east of Porto in the small town of Louredo, you can dig into this delicacy inside the 17th-century farmhouse of Teresa Ruão, the chef behind the award-winning Cozinha da Terra.
+The dish is believed to come from Braga in northwestern Portugal, 33 miles northeast of Porto.
+In the small town of Louredo, about 25 miles east of Porto, you can dig into this delicacy at the 17th-century farmhouse of Teresa Ruão, the chef behind Cozinha da Terra and four-room guesthouse Casa de Louredo.

-The Portuguese summer may bring sun and blue skies, but good weather is never a guarantee.
-You can, however, count on the irresistible scent of grilling sardines, which fills the air among traditional neighborhoods throughout Lisbon (and elsewhere) during the summer festive season.
-To kick off the June celebrations of one of Portugal’s most beloved saints, Santo António, try a snack of freshly grilled sardines.
-They are readily available from June to October, when they are at their plumpest; outside of that period, they are likely to have been frozen.
+The irresistible scent of grilling sardines fills the air in the more traditional neighborhoods throughout Lisbon (and elsewhere) during the summer festive season.
+Join in the mid-June celebrations of one of Portugal’s most beloved saints, Santo António, the patron saint of Lisbon, with a handful of crispy grilled sardines.
+They’re readily available from June to October, when sardines are at their plumpest; outside of that period, they are likely to have been frozen.

-Their preparation is simple: Seasoned with coarse salt, the sardines are slapped on grills over hot coals, then eaten with broa (corn bread) or, in restaurants, served with traditional sides of bell pepper salad and boiled potatoes.
-In Lisbon, head to O Pitéu da Graça, a gastronomic reference point for traditional Portuguese cuisine for over 30 years.
+Their preparation is simple: seasoned with coarse salt, the sardines are slapped on grills over hot coals, then eaten with broa (a crusty corn and rye bread) or, in restaurants, served with traditional sides of bell pepper salad and boiled potatoes.
+In Lisbon, head to O Pitéu da Graça, a gastronomic reference point for traditional Portuguese cuisine for more than three decades.

-A white bowl holding traditional Portuguese sandwich in orange-colored sauce, with egg on top
+White bowl filled with traditional Portuguese sandwich in orange-colored sauce, with egg on top

-The Francesinha is a sauce-covered sandwich that’s popular as a hangover cure in Porto.
+The Francesinha is a sauce-covered sandwich that’s popular as a hangover cure.

 Photo by Shutterstock

 Portugal’s “Little Frenchie” is a heart-stopping stack of wet cured ham, linguiça sausage, steak or roast beef, and melted cheese (sometimes a fried egg as well) on thick bread drowned in a hot tomato and beer sauce (and served with french fries, of course).
-It is the pride of Porto, at once both a hangover cure and a ticket to the emergency room, a one-and-done culinary caravan of everything that is terrible and phenomenal about a regional food specialty.
+It is the pride of Porto, a hangover cure, and a one-and-done culinary caravan of everything that is phenomenal about a regional food specialty.
 It’s fantastic.

 Its name hints at its history: Portuguese emigrants to France, not to be outdone by that nation’s iconic croque monsieur, evidently boasted, “Segura a minha cerveja! (“Hold my beer!”) to their French friends and concocted Francesinha.
-Competition and opinion among Porto residents is fierce, but Lado B is often touted as the best version for novices.
-The trendy café is always packed, so prepare to hurry up and wait for your plated coronary.
+Competition and opinion among Porto residents is fierce, but Lado B, just around the corner from the beautiful Church of Saint Ildefonso, is often touted as the best version for novices.

-A white dish of soupy rice, with shrimp and clam on top
+Soupy rice, with shrimp and clam on top, in white bowl

-A dish of soupy rice with fresh seafood, arroz de marisco is a favorite of locals.
+A dish of soupy rice with fresh seafood, arroz de marisco is a delicious way to enjoy rice, one of Portugal’s most-eaten foods.

 Photo by Natalia Mylova/Shutterstock

-Portuguese rice preparations are some of the best ways to indulge in the country’s fish and seafood bounty—think a slightly soupier version of risotto, loaded with varied ocean goodness such as tamboril (monkfish), bacalhau, and crustaceans fresh from the Atlantic.
+Portuguese people eat more rice than in any other European Union country, consuming nearly 35 pounds of rice per capita per year.
+Arroz de marisco is one of the best ways to indulge in the country’s fish and seafood bounty—think a slightly soupier version of risotto, loaded with varied ocean goodness such as tamboril (monkfish), bacalhau, and crustaceans fresh from the Atlantic.

-The marisqueira Mar à Vista has been going strong since 1950 in the lovely beach town of Ericeira, about 30 miles northwest of Lisbon.
-Here, life-changing lavagante (European lobster) is sold by weight and then immediately added to seafood rices or massadas (pasta instead of rice) on the spot, according to your choice.
+The marisqueira Mar à Vista has been going strong since 1950 in the lovely beach town of Ericeira, about 14 miles northwest of Sintra.
+Here, life-changing lavagante (the European lobster) is sold by weight and then immediately added to seafood rices or massadas (pasta instead of rice) on the spot, according to your choice.
 Enjoy the dish after you dig into an appetizer of santola or sapateira crabs fresh from the shell.

 Açorda de marisco uses leftover stale bread and seafood.